technicalflow/ovh-domain-dns/README.md

 # OVH DNS Update
-If you have a domain hosted at OVH you can using API udate it's A record. <br>
+If you have a domain hosted at OVH you can using API update it's "A" record. <br>
 I have prepared 3 methods to do so: <br>

 ## Bash